7 Casino Crimes to Avoid in Atlantic City

-If you’re planning on going to Atlantic City, there will be plenty to do and see.
-But these are seven things that will land you in jail:
+If you’re planning on going to Atlantic City, there’ll be plenty to do and see.
+But these seven casino crimes will land you in jail:

 - Swindling, fraud, stealing chips, not paying markers, and using counterfeit coins.

 - Cheating by using a device to obtain an advantage at a casino game, using bogus chips, counting cards, using marked cards, using loaded dice, and past posting.

 - Gambling under the age of 21.
 It’s also illegal to set foot on a casino’s gaming floor if you’re 21.

 - Disorderly conduct in casino hotels, such as verbal or physical altercations.